confident-ai/deepeval/docs/docs/quickstart/quickstart.md

 # If you already have an API key and want to feed it in through CLI
 deepeval login --api-key $API_KEY

+# If you have project name and api key
+deepeval login --api-key $API_KEY --project-name "sample"
 ```

 Once you have logged in, you can generate a sample test file as shown below.
 This test file allows you to quickly get started modifying it with various tests.
 (More on this later)